 Even during the COVID-19 period, students receive their timetables as normal, available on their phones.
 The online sessions are planned in a way that teaching staff and students can meet online, interactively, following lessons and carrying out tasks and assignments, working in groups and sharing presentations and keynote sessions.
 Live sessions are recorded and students who were not able to attend online can catch up later.

 Wittenborg has been using the Online Virtual Learning Environment ‘Moodle’ since 2004 to support its in-classroom teaching, and now the platform has been fully utilised for the complete online delivery of programmes during COVID-19.
 Moodle also has integrations with Office365 and Microsoft Teams, allowing students and staff a one-stop user experience with easy login systems and support.

 Wittenborg’s unique block system remains intact, with modules being scheduled in the normal 6-week period.
 During COVID-19, all assessments and examinations have been moved online, allowing all students to participate.
 Assessments are uploaded according to the fixed deadlines through Moodle and the Turnitin anti-plagiarism system that Wittenborg has used for many years.

 New Students – 6 Entry Starts a Year

-Even during COVID-19 many new students scheduled to start in Bock 6 (March) and Block 7 (May) have started their studies online, whilst others have deferred their start to Block 1, in August.
+Even during COVID-19 many new students scheduled to start in Block 6 (March) and Block 7 (May) have started their studies online, whilst others have deferred their start to Block 1, in August.

 Wittenborg’s multiple block start system means that students can start and graduate 6 times a year, in August, October, November, February, March and May.
 During COVID-19, new students receive their introduction days together online using ClickMeeting, Microsoft Teams and Moodle.
-Graduation ceremonies may not be happening; however, students are continuing to graduate and receive their degrees as normal.
+Graduation ceremonies may not be happening, but students are continuing to graduate and receive their degrees as normal.